Glavo/japp/README.md

 Its design goal is to be a better alternative to shadow jar (fat jar) and launch4j, and to be the optimal solution for single-file packaging and distribution of Java programs.

+The project is under development.
+We have implemented a prototype, but it still needs to be refined.
+Everyone is welcome to report bugs, make feature requests, or discuss designs through [issues](https://github.com/Glavo/japp/issues/new/choose).

 ## Features and Progress

 * Pack multiple modular or non-modular JARs into one file;